hunterirving/DoubleNaught/README.md

 An hour can really drag on.

-But one cD (centi-Day) has a real weight to it, without overstaying its welcome.
+But one cD (centi-Day) has a real weight to it without overstaying its welcome.

 <img src="res/watchfrontemu.png"></img>